moejoe1996/github-demo/Git_complete_guide.md

 To see all of the created stashes type: `git stash list`

-the stash command will only stash tracked files by git. to add all the files, even the ones that are not tracked by git you can add another parameter to the stash command like this: `git stash -u`
+The stash command will only stash tracked files by git. to add all the files, even the ones that are not tracked by git you can add another parameter to the stash command like this: `git stash -u`

-to re-apply a stash and drop at the same time you can use: `git stash pop` this is the express way to do it.
+To re-apply a stash and drop at the same time you can use: `git stash pop` this is the express way to do it.

 ## Managing multiple stashes